currents-dev/cypress-debugger/README.md

 - Use the debug mode to identify possible root cause: `NODE_DEBUG=cypress-har-generator* DEBUG=cypress:*,cypress-debugger* ELECTRON_EXTRA_LAUNCH_ARGS=--remote-debugging-port=9226 npx cypress run --browser electron`
 - If you found a workaround, submit a contribution with code or documentation improvement
 - If you found a bug, submit a [new issue](https://github.com/currents-dev/cypress-debugger/issues/new) with all the details and suggestion

+## Disclaimer

+All third party trademarks and references (including logos and icons) referenced herein are the property of their respective owners.
+Unless specifically designated as Made by Currents, integrations are not supported or maintained by Currents.
+The third party products or services that this software connects to are subject to their respective owners intellectual property and terms of service agreements.